“Donate your car and turn your wheels into meals.”

 Donate Your Car

 Donating your unwanted car or truck is easier than selling it and you’ll receive a tax receipt for your contribution.
-You can donate your car by visiting Center for Car Donations or Car Donation Services.
+You can donate your car by visiting Center for Car Donations.
 If you have any questions, please email our Donor Services or call (415) 282-1900, ext 353.